NaelaAssaf/WebTech/md/00-introduction.md

 ## Contact

+If you have questions about the contents of this course or get stuck during a certain exercise, please ask a question via de  discussions on LEHO.
+This way fellow students can help you with your problem or questions.

+I will also monitor the discussions page and post answers there.

-If you have questions about this course, please ask...
-You can contact me via [arne.soete@howest.be](mailto:arne.soete@howest.be)
+If you have any remaining questions, please contact me via [arne.soete@howest.be](mailto:arne.soete@howest.be)

 ## Code in this document